 Let’s return to Dr Mendelsohn, the advocate of giving more nicotine to nicotine addicts (synonym: smokers) because, he says, the evidence supports this approach to quitting and that it should even be the default option.
 In addition, on his website he quotes the shibboleth that nicotine releases dopamine in the brain.
 (Which is why, it is claimed, smoking is pleasurable for smokers.)
 I asked him by email if he would please tell me the evidence for this statement.

-One of the papers (Dani JL et al. doi:10.4172/2155-6105.S1-001) deals with hypotheses and animal experiments which surely cannot be taken as proof that the same situation obtains in humans.
-The other paper (Benowitz N. doi: 10.1146/annurev.pharmtox.48.113006.094742) is similar and merely states ‘Nicotine causes the release of dopamine’ but gives no references for this and again mentions rat experiments.
+One of the papers (Dani JL et al. doi:10.4172/2155-6105.S1-001) deals with hypotheses and animal experiments; this cannot be taken as proof that the same situation obtains in humans.
+The other paper (Benowitz N. doi: 10.1146/annurev.pharmtox.48.113006.094742) is similar and merely states ‘Nicotine causes the release of dopamine,’ but gives no references for this and again mentions rat experiments.

 So I wrote again to Dr Mendelsohn asking for his further comments; reply came there none.

 It seems to me the current orthodox fixation on an evidence-based approaches to smoking cessation makes the whole problem far too complicated.
-It needs to be understood that smoking is a psychological problem and treatment should move away from the use of nicotine products and drugs to being nicotine- and drug-free.
+It needs to be understood that smoking is largely a psychological problem and treatment should move away from the use of nicotine products and drugs to being nicotine- and drug-free.

 Text © Gabriel Symonds